emmahsax/git_helper/README.md

 ### Setup

 A couple of the scripts in this project utilize special GitHub or GitLab configuration.
 To provide access tokens for this, create a `.git_config.yml` file in your home directory.
-The contents should look like this (the tokens below are all fake):
+The contents should look like this:

 ```
-:github_user: github-username
+:github_user: GITHUB-USERNAME
-:github_token: QPHNXYfNwA1m1LTF7c8xY8pfj5t13vzb0GkA3ZoU
+:github_token: GITHUB-TOKEN
-:gitlab_user: gitlab-username
+:gitlab_user: GITLAB-USERNAME
-:gitlab_token: dke_kd9ajdn31k_dk3_1
+:gitlab_token: GITLAB-TOKEN
 ```

 To install required gem dependencies, run the following in your repository's directory: